aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 Success!
 At this point, you should successfully have the Amplify app working.

+#### Advanced: Manual Setup

-To really test out the CarbonLake Quickstart please follow the [Web Application README](front-end/carbonlake-ui/documentation/README.md) to manually deploy the AWS Amplify sample web application.
+If you wish to complete a manual deployment process or modify your existing deployment please follow the [Web Application README](front-end/carbonlake-ui/documentation/README.md) to manually deploy the AWS Amplify sample web application.
 The AWS Amplify CLI will use outputs from your application deployment, so you have to deploy CarbonLake first.

 ### Optional A/ Manually enable & set up Amazon Quicksight Stack